-Purpose of this guideline
+Purpose of these guidelines

-The purpose of this guideline is to provide building certifiers with guidance on how to meet their responsibilities when applying section 37 of the BA.
+The purpose of these guidelines is to provide building certifiers with guidance on how to meet their responsibilities when applying section 37 of the BA.

-This guideline will also assist building industry practitioners to understand how transitional arrangements apply to amended building requirements.
+These guidelines will also assist building industry practitioners to understand how transitional arrangements apply to amended building requirements.

-Legal status of this guideline
+Legal status of these guidelines

-This guideline is made under section 258 of the BA which provides for guidelines to be made to help achieve compliance with the BA.
+These guidelines are made under section 258 of the BA which provides for guidelines to be made to help achieve compliance with the BA.